shepmaster/rfcs/text/0000-gen-fn.md

 ## Fusing

 Just like `Generators`, Iterators produced by `gen` panic when invoked again after they have returned `None` once.
-This can probably be fixed by special casing the generator impl if `Generator::Return = ()`, as we can trivally produce infinite values of `()` type.
+This can probably be fixed by special casing the generator impl if `Generator::Return = ()`, as we can trivially produce infinite values of `()` type.

 # Reference-level explanation